bsc-iitm/python-textbook/docs/chapter-3/lesson-3.4.md

 Hi, Sachin !
 ```

 This looks messy as there is an unwanted space after the name.
 This is a formatting issue.
-Python provides some useful tools to format text the way we want.
+Python provides some useful tools to format text in the way we want.